99TV: History

 99TV was launched in 2014 as a 24-hour Telugu news channel by the Communist Party of India (CPI).
 Under CPI, the channel was not profitable and the party wanted to sell off the channel.

-On 11 July 2018, 99TV was taken over the managment by Thota Chandrasekhar.
+On 11 July 2018, 99TV was taken over by New Waves Digital media promoted by Thota Chandrasekhar.
 Chandrasekhar is a former IAS officer, and owns a real estate company called Aditya Constructions.

-As per TRAI's Cable TV Rules which came into force effective 31st January 2019, 99TV is a free-to-air channel.
+As per TRAI's Cable TV Rules which came into force effective 31 January 2019, 99TV is a free-to-air channel.

 Programming

 99TV telecasts political and current affairs with reporting network in both Telugu states.
 The channel also has programs on business, talk shows, cinema and sports.

 Availability

 The channel was started on INSAT-4A (C-BAND) at 83.0°E. The other down-link parameters of the channel are frequency of 3921 MHz, symbol rate of 13000, and System on DVB -S2/QPSK/MPEG-4.